 - 1. If removed, install the front bezel. - 2.
-Follow the procedure listed in After working inside your system.
+Follow the procedure listed in After working inside your system on page 67.

 Removing the slim optical drive

 The procedure to remove the slim optical drive blank is similar to removing the slim optical drive.